JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 The gap between a Compose Multiplatform release and a Jetpack Compose release is usually 1–3 months.

-### Early access versions of Compose Multiplatform
+### Development versions of Compose Multiplatform

-Early access versions of the Compose Multiplatform compiler plugin, like `1.7.0-alpha03`, are not available in [Maven Central](https://central.sonatype.com/).
+Development versions of the Compose Multiplatform compiler plugin (for example, `1.7.0-dev1776`) are built without a set schedule, to test updates between formal releases.

+These builds are not available in [Maven Central](https://central.sonatype.com/).
-To use early access versions, add this line to your list of repositories:
+To access them, add this line to your list of repositories:

 ```kotlin
 maven("https://maven.pkg.jetbrains.space/public/p/compose/dev")